-PART 1: GREEN PLANNING & INFRASTRUCTURE MEASURES IMPLEMENTATION STAGE GHG/Emission Reductions Biogas Capture and Reuse.
+Table 2-A-1 Centennial Green Development Program Measures PART 1: GREEN PLANNING & INFRASTRUCTURE MEASURES IMPLEMENTATION STAGE Biogas Capture and Reuse.
 The Project's two water reclamation facilities (WRF) will include equipment to capture and reuse biogas for energy production.
-This shall be demonstrated by plans and specifications provided by the Applicant/Developer to the County.
-PR 5HG/Emission Reductions G/Emission Reductions Construction - Vehicle emissions reduction .
-The Applicant/Developer shall require in contract specifications, that contractors set goals to limit unnecessary construction equipment idling to 3 minutes and include methods to encourage equipment operators to achieve the 3-minute goal.
-Public Health and Safety GHG/Emission Reductions TransitStop Seating .
+This shall be demonstrated by plans and specifications provided by the GHG/Emission Reductions Applicant/Developer to the County.
+Construction -Vehicle emissions reduction.
+The Applicant/Developer shall require in contract specifications, that contractors set goals to limit unnecessary construction equipment idling to 3 minutes and include methods to GHG/Emission Reductions encourage equipment operators to achieve the 3-minute goal.
+Transit Stop Seating.
 Provide seating for transit stops that is well lit by energy efficient lighting, shaded and plainly visible.
-Provide streetscape improvements for transit stops that create an attractive and welcoming environment, including but not limited to trash and recycling bins, landscaping, free wifi, real time tracking of transit, and uniform signage.
-PR Multi-Modal Transportation Wellness GHG/Emission Reduction Bicycle Facilities.
+Provide streetscape improvements for transit stops that create an attractive and welcoming environment, Public Health and Safety including but not limited to trash and recycling bins, landscaping, free wifi, real time tracking of transit, and uniform GHG/Emission Reductions signage.
+Bicycle Facilities.
 The Project Applicant/Developer shall provide plans and specifications to the County demonstrating that the following features have been incorporated into the building designs or specifications.
 Provide Class I - IV bike lanes throughout the Project to ensure a variety of options (such as a bike share program) and to encourage biking for all residents that would allow alternative transportation to Town Center, Village Center, Business Park, Schools, Parks and other amenities.
-Provide permanently anchored bicycle racks within 200 feet of visitors' entrance of nonresidential buildings, readily visible to passers-by, for 5 percent of new visitor motorized vehicle parking spaces being added, with a minimum of two-bike capacity rack.
-For new nonresidential buildings with over 10 tenant-occupants or for additions or alterations that add 10 or more tenant vehicular parking spaces, provide secure bicycle parking spaces at a rate of 5 percent of tenant parking being added, with a minimum of one space.
-For residential buildings, provide permanently anchored bicycle racks within 100 feet of the visitor's entrance, readily visible to passers-by, for 5 percent of visitor motorized vehicle parking capacity with a minimum of one two-bike capacity rack.
+Provide permanently anchored bicycle racks within 200 feet of visitors' entrance of nonresidential buildings, ٠ readily visible to passers-by, for 5 percent of new visitor motorized vehicle parking spaces being added, with a minimum of two-bike capacity rack.
+For new nonresidential buildings with over 10 tenant-occupants or for additions or alterations that add 10 or ٠ more tenant vehicular parking spaces, provide secure bicycle parking spaces at a rate of 5 percent of tenant parking being added, with a minimum of one space.
+Multi-Modal Transportation For residential buildings, provide permanently anchored bicycle racks within 100 feet of the visitor's entrance, ٠ Wellness readily visible to passers-by, for 5 percent of visitor motorized vehicle parking capacity with a minimum of one GHG/Emission Reduction two-bike capacity rack.
 Nonresidential buildings within the Business Park and Commercial areas with 75,000 or more square feet of gross floor area shall provide locker rooms and shower facilities of a size and at a location deemed appropriate by the Director to encourage commuters to ride to work.
 For multifamily buildings, provide on-site bicycle parking in a secure location, for at least one bicycle per every two dwelling units.
-PR
+Acceptable parking facilities shall be conveniently reached from the street and may include, but not be limited to: 1.
+Covered, lockable enclosures with permanently anchored racks for bicycles.